Jaanipäev: Christians

 Since the arrival of Christianity by the crusaders, the day was named St John's Eve by the church to commemorate the Nativity of Saint John the Baptist.
-As in the past, some Christians still try to change the pagan beliefs and rituals as they do their best to forcefully rename them, same with jaanipäev that contains lighting the bonfires and jumping over them, eating, drinking, singing and dancing all through the night, predicting the future and some other romantic traditions.
+As in the past, some Christians still refer to the day as St. John's eve to minimize the influence of previous pagan beliefs and rituals and emphasize their Christian cultural and spiritual beliefs, same with jaanipäev that contains lighting the bonfires and jumping over them, eating, drinking, singing and dancing all through the night, predicting the future and some other romantic traditions.